Ramna Kali Mandir: Demolition and genocide by the Pakistan Army

-On March 25, 1971, in the night, the Pakistan Army launched "Operation Searchlight" in order to suppress a Bengali nationalist movement in what was then East Pakistan.
+On 25 March 1971, in the night, the Pakistan Army launched "Operation Searchlight" in order to suppress a Bengali nationalist movement in what was then East Pakistan.
 The operation triggered a genocide and the Bangladesh Liberation War.
 Most of the targets of Operation Searchlight were young Hindu men, intellectuals, students and academics.
 Operation Searchlight focused on prominent Hindu sites including the Jagannath Hall (a hostel for Hindu students on the Dhaka University campus) and the Ramna Kali Mandir.

-On March 27, 1971, the Pakistan Army entered the Ramna Kali Mandir complex and, within one hour, killed more then 1000 people.
+On 27 March 1971, the Pakistan Army entered the Ramna Kali Mandir complex and, within one hour, killed more than 100 people.
 Several Muslims who had sought refuge in the temple complex were also killed.

 Until 2000, accounts of the demolition of the temple relied largely on the oral testimony of survivors of and witnesses.
-In 2000, Awami League, the governing political party, opened a public enquiry.
+In 2000, the Awami League, the governing political party, opened a public enquiry.
 In September 2000, the chairman Justice KM Sobhan, presented a preliminary report.

 Only around 50 victims of the massacre have been identified; relatives of the other victims are either deceased or have left Bangladesh.
 A worldwide appeal has been made for any surviving relatives of the Ramna Kali Mandir massacre victims to contribute names of their deceased family members to be listed on a future memorial.

 Rebuilding

 The Ma Durga Mandir and the Radha Krisna Mandir are present in the area of the Ramna Kali Mandir.
 Others are planned.
-The Government of India has pledged money for reconstruction efforts.
+The government of India has pledged money for reconstruction efforts.
 Indian President, Ram Nath Kovind, visited the historic Ramna Kali temple in Dhaka during his visit to Bangladesh for the 50th Victory Day celebrations.

-Completion and Inauguration
+Completion and inauguration

-On December 17th 2021, Shri Ram Nath Kovind inaugurated the reconstructed Ramna Kali temple in Ramna, a part of the Bangladeshi capital Dhaka where the landmark Suhrawardy Udyan (the former Ramna Race Course) is located.
+On 17 December 2021, Shri Ram Nath Kovind inaugurated the reconstructed Ramna Kali temple in Ramna, a part of the Bangladeshi capital Dhaka where the landmark Suhrawardy Udyan (the former Ramna Race Course) is located.
 The First Lady of India, Mrs. Kovind, and their daughter accompanied the President of India in the stated ceremony.

-“The historic Ramna Kali temple is a symbol of the spiritual and cultural bonding among the people of India and Bangladesh.”, Mr. Kovind said at the ceremony.
+"The historic Ramna Kali temple is a symbol of the spiritual and cultural bonding among the people of India and Bangladesh.", Mr. Kovind said at the ceremony.

 After Bangladesh gained independence from Pakistan, a small temple was set up at the site for people to offer prayers.
 A reconstruction of the complex was announced in 2017, when then External Affairs Minister of India, the late Sushma Swaraj, inaugurated 15 development projects in Baridhara, Dhaka.